Celebrating 10 Years of Sharing the Aloha Spirit

 Saturday, July 25, 2026 · 11am–10pm · Mel Lastman Square · free admission, rain or shine.

-See the lineup & performance schedule
+See the performance schedule

 Coming on the day?
 Share your festival moments on Instagram — tag and look for the hashtag signs around the square.